 After a brief introduction, we begin with the general gun rules herein: Basically, on a natural 1 on an attack roll, a weapon jams and can’t be used until you spend an action to clear it.
 Guns as portrayed here have a rate of fire – a single shot is just that.
+You can also purchase everything AR15 related to make sure that your weapons do not jam quite often.
 A burst of fire consumes 3 rounds of ammo, but adds +1 damage die to the damage output of the weapon – 2d6 become 3d6, for example.
 This increased power, however, also means that the weapon can jam on a 1-2.
 Finally, there would be full auto fire, which allows you to target a single 10-ft. cube within long range: Every creature in the area must succeed a Dexterity saving throw (DC 8+ your Dexterity modifier, + proficiency bonus, if any) or suffer the weapon’s damage on a failed save, none on a successful save.
 Creatures beyond the normal range have advantage on the save, which mathematically and logic-wise makes sense.
 Saves in 5e are pretty swingy and advantage somewhat alleviates this.
 Auto fire consumes 10 rounds of ammo and most weapons cannot perform more than one such shot, even if you otherwise would be capable of attacking multiple times.
 Auto also can jam the weapon on a 1-3.

 Additionally, every weapon has an ammo score, which denotes the number of pieces of ammo it can hold before requiring reloading, which consumes an action.
 Guns can prematurely be reloaded.
 The pricing for the ammo is pretty pricey, btw. – the least expensive bullets, for 12-guage shells, costs 50 gp per pack…and fails to specify how many shells are included per package, which puts a crucial flaw within the base ammo-rules of the pdf.
 Bullets cannot be recovered after being fired, unlike other pieces of ammunition.
 Most shotguns are simple ranged weapons, though monster and unbarrelled shotguns are classified as martial ranged weapons, just fyi.
 All shotguns may only fire single shots.